 - Eye level is most commonly used in corporate video production.
 It’s considered neutral and is more flattering than either low or high.
 It’s also very business-like and adds little drama to the shoot.
 It’s the same of the angle you see on the news – when the anchor doesn’t forget to move to face the camera that is filming at a certain point.

 - High angle is shooting down on a person or having the camera significantly higher.
 This can give the subject a weak or childlike look so unless it’s an educational video that needs this sort of effect, it’s not advised to use it.

 - On the other hand, having the camera at a significantly lower angle than the subject and therefore “looking up” at the person creates an intimidating or foreboding look.

-I remember seeing a video shot in low angle where the subject was the CEO of the company I was working in at that time.
-His speech was great, the words were friendly but the way it he appeared on the screen just made the audience look at his teeth and up his nostrils so the effect was lost.
+I remember seeing a video shot at a low angle where the subject was the CEO of the company I was working at that time.
+His speech was great, the words were friendly but the way he appeared on the screen just made the audience look at his teeth and up his nostrils so the effect was lost.